Wondering how to add voice-over to PowerPoint projects?

-Audacity is a fairly straightforward recording device.
-However, this is the ultimate guide in how to add voice-over to PowerPoint, so we are going to explore everything so that you minimize your odds of getting lost.
+Audacity is a reasonably straightforward recording device.
+However, this is the ultimate guide in adding voice-over to PowerPoint, so we will explore everything so that you minimise your odds of getting lost.

 It may turn out that this technical side may be too much hassle for you.
-We get it, it is a lot to take in.
-We offer a great suite of services at Voquent, we can help script, voice and edit your audio for easy insertion into your PowerPoint.
-If this is more up your alley, contact us here and feel free to skip ahead.
+We get it; it is a lot to take in.
+We offer a great suite of services at Voquent; we can help script, voice and edit your audio for easy insertion into your PowerPoint.

 The STOP button will stop any recordings or playbacks.
-This will end a clip or playback in session, fully.
+This will end a clip or playback in session entirely.
 Attempting to resume any of these functions will start a new clip or playback the audio from the beginning.

-To record an audio clip, press the RECORD button, which will begin recording the audio and translating it into a visual waveform on-screen.
+To record an audio clip, press the RECORD button, record the audio, and translate it into a visual waveform on-screen.

 Editing - Cutting

-This is the most complicated stage involved in producing a voice-over for PowerPoint, but it is certainly essential.
-Properly completing this stage will polish off your audio clips and then we can proceed in adding voice-over to the presentation.
+This is the most complicated stage of producing a voice-over for PowerPoint, but it is certainly essential.
+Properly completing this stage will polish off your audio clips, and then we can add voice-over to the presentation.

-We aren’t going to get too crazy with the editing, this is a simple voice-over so overdoing it would probably end up doing more harm than good.
-Editing is also a skill practiced and refined over many years by professional audio engineers, so this is very much a crash course!
+We aren’t going to get too crazy with the editing; this is a simple voice-over, so overdoing it would probably end up doing more harm than good.
+Editing is also a skill practised and refined over many years by professional audio engineers, so this is very much a crash course!

-Always listen to the area you’ve edited straight away after you have edited it – before you do anything else!
+Always listen to the area you've edited straight away after editing it before you do anything else!

 Editing – Effects

 There is an assortment of EFFECTS available through Audacity.
-These effects manipulate the frequency, amplitude, and waveform to make adjustments to the way that the clips sound.
+These effects manipulate the frequency, amplitude, and waveform to adjust the way that the clips sound.

-While Equalization (EQ), Compression and Gain controls can be incredibly useful for an experienced editor, for the purposes of this tutorial it would be too much to include an in-depth analysis of these instruments.
+While Equalization (EQ), Compression, and Gain controls can be incredibly useful for an experienced editor, it would be too much to include an in-depth analysis of these instruments for this tutorial.

-For our guide on how to add voice-over to PowerPoint, the best rule of thumb to abide by is to keep the audio as good as possible when recording it.
+For our guide on adding voice-over to PowerPoint, the best rule of thumb to abide by is to keep the audio as good as possible when recording it.
 The better the recording procedure, the less manipulation needed of the audio in editing.

 Editing – Exporting

-When you are satisfied with your clip and are ready to add this voice-over to your PowerPoint then we can export it.
+When you are satisfied with your clip and are ready to add this voice-over to your PowerPoint, we can export it.

 Click FILE in the top left of the window, then hover over the EXPORT option.
-From this position you will be faced with a variety of export choices – these are file types.
+From this position, you will be faced with various export choices – these are file types.